 Does ‘drop and fluff’ happen in reduction and lift patients too?

 Yes, but to a lesser extent.
 It is very common to see these patients with lots of volume at the top of the breast initially.
 Sometimes they love that as they feel they are lifted but with more “upper pole fullness” than they expected.
 I’ve even had patients say they feel like they have implants in!

 However, as the swelling subsides, that appearance does subside as without the addition of an implant, it is difficult to maintain those upper pole curves.

 The scars from breast surgery take 12 -24 months to fully heal then settle down and fade.
 Our Nurse Alecia’s article here goes into more detail about taking care of surgical wounds and scar management tips.

 Other blogs you might find useful during recovery:

 - For some breast augmentation patients, Dr Moncrieff will have recommended a stabiliser which you will be provided after surgery.
-More information about this extra garment is here.
+Click here for more information about stabiliser band/garment.

 Dr Nicholas Moncrieff, Specialist Plastic Surgeon